 “I love you, ya hayati.
 Ya qalby.”

 “I wanted to tell you that day.
-I was going to tell you everything.
-Who I really was.
-That I had fallen in love with you, habibi.
-That I wanted to have something real with you.”
+I was going to tell you everything: who I really was, and that I had fallen in love with you, habibi.
+That I wanted to have something real with you.
+I was going to tell you everything after the next kiss.
+I wanted it to be… special.
+I wanted you to feel special.
+I was afraid you’d think—”

-Adam smiled, and he reached for Faisal’s face, cupping his cheek.
+Adam kissed him, shutting him up.
 They kissed slowly, and then not slowly at all, and it was hours before they spoke again.

 * * *

-Adam grabbed both his arms and pulled him close, holding him against his chest.
 “Fuck, Faisal.
 Jesus Christ.”
-His hands shook against Faisal’s skin.
+Adam’s hands shook against his shoulders, his biceps.
 “Thank God you got out.
 Jesus…”

 “Sorry.
 I just can’t…” Adam swallowed.
 “I can’t imagine a family doing that.
-How could he plan that?
+How could your uncle plan that?
 When he raised you?
-I just can’t—” His voice cut off, and he shook his head, scowling.
+I just can’t—” His voice cut off.

 Adam breathed in his hair, pressed his lips to his scalp and held him close.
-“You’re away from him.
-And you’ll never go back there.
+“You’re free from all that, and you’ll never go back there.
 Ever.
-You have to stay safe, habibi.
 We’ll figure out something.
 I promise.”

 * * *